 Tiles can look dirty and grubby if the grout has those horrible black spots caused by mould and mildew.
-So to make your own grout cleaner at home, mix together two parts baking soda and one part hydrogen peroxide (available at drug stores and health shops).
+So to clean grout, mix together two parts baking soda and one part hydrogen peroxide (available at drug stores and health shops).
 Use an old toothbrush to apply it to the grout.
 Leave for 20 minutes then rinse with clean water.

-To keep your kitchen sink in tip-top condition, simply sprinkle some baking soda onto half a lemon and wipe all around the sink before rinsing with water.
+To keep your sink in tip-top condition when you’re cleaning a kitchen, simply sprinkle some baking soda onto half a lemon and wipe all around the sink before rinsing with water.
 The acid and alkaline react together to create a frothy substance that helps dissolve dirt.

 When foods start to go off in the refrigerator, it can quickly become a bit smelly inside.
-So keep a small bowl of baking soda in the refrigerator and this will help to neutralise any odours.
-Change it every few weeks to keep it working efficiently.
+So keep a small bowl of baking soda in the refrigerator and this will help to neutralize any odors.
+As part of your refrigerator cleaning regime, change it every few weeks to keep it working efficiently.

 Tupperware is so handy for storing leftovers but when you are organizing Tupperware, have a look to find those items that are starting to look a bit stained.
 Simply soak overnight in washing-up bowl filled with hot water and a dash of baking soda.

-Pop a spot of baking soda onto a damp sponge and use it to clean the microwave.
+Pop a spot of baking soda onto a damp sponge and use it to clean a microwave.
 Quick and easy and it helps get rid of odors, too.

 Is baking soda a good cleaning agent?